-Say you’ve been drawing for a while and you can get something to look like what it is supposed to be.
-Maybe you are realizing the drawings feel a bit lifeless, stiff, and too posed.
+Say you’ve been drawing for a while and you can get something to look like what it is supposed to be but the drawing feel a bit lifeless, stiff, or too posed.
 Elf elders will say that the chances are you are focusing on details instead of the whole.
 This tip is about something we call gesture.

 Gesture is the overall movement of something.
-People have a gesture, animals have gesture, even trees have gesture.
+Humans and elves have gesture, animals have gesture—even trees have gesture.

 To get a gesture, the best thing to do is find a center line and draw it first.
 Think of a line that runs from the top of your subject, following its center, and out the bottom.
 This will give you the most basic and important curve of what you are drawing.